 I bought this old vent at an estate last year and intended to place it in my garden.
-It sat in the storage unit until one of my FB friends sent me a picture of an old vent painted like a pumpkin.
+It sat in the storage unit until I saw picture of an old vent painted like a pumpkin.
 Woo hoo!
 A project for my front yard fall décor.
 A DIY House Vent Pumpkin was in the making.

 I gave the vent a coat of orange spray paint.
 A Krylon Brand spray paint is a good choice for metal.
 I chose the color Pumpkin Orange , which was a dark pumpkin color.